List of the Dead Daisies members: Since 2015

 For an Australian tour in October 2015, long-running guitarist Fortus was temporarily replaced by Dave Leslie after suffering injuries in a motorcycle accident.
 Tichy also returned.
 By January 2016, Fortus and Reed had left the Dead Daisies permanently to take part in the Guns N' Roses Not in This Lifetime...
 Tour, with Doug Aldrich (formerly of Dio and Whitesnake) taking over on lead guitar.
 The group released their third studio album Make Some Noise in 2016 and their first live album Live & Louder in 2017, then former Journey drummer Deen Castronovo joined in November 2017.
 The band released their fourth studio album Burn It Down in April 2018.
 In August 2019, former Deep Purple and Black Sabbath bassist and vocalist Glenn Hughes joined, as both Corabi and Mendoza left.

 With Hughes as their new frontman, the band issued The Lockdown Sessions EP in July 2020, followed by their fifth album Holy Ground in January 2021.
 Just two days after its release, it was announced that Castronovo had left due to "medical issues", with Tommy Clufetos returning to take his place on subsequent tour dates.
 A year later, Clufetos was replaced by former drummer Brian Tichy for a third tenure.
+In May 2023, Corabi returned and former Whitesnake bassist Michael Devin joined.
+In March 2024, Tichy was replaced by Clufetos for his second tenure.